Celebrating Local Musicians

 July 28, 2023, from 6pm – 7pm

-These three women are each accomplished songwriters and solo artists.
-Their strengths are only enhanced when they join together in that place where their love of music, and the people they share it with, meet: their HeartSpace.
+Individually these five women are accomplished solo musical artists.
+Their strengths are only enhanced when they join together in that place where their love of music, and the people they share it with, meet: their “HeartSpace”

 August 4, 2023, from 11am – 2pm (Free Show)